Appian Named a Leader in Everest Group's Process Orchestration Products PEAK Matrix® 2024

 News provided byAppian

-LONDON, Dec.
+MCLEAN, Va., Dec.
 3, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) announced today that it ranks #1 in the new report, Process Orchestration Products PEAK Matrix® Assessment 2024.
 According to the report, process orchestration helps business users design, manage, and monitor end-to-end business processes.
-The report analyses 24 technology providers across several key capabilities, including:
+The report analyzes 24 technology providers across several key capabilities, including:

 - Process design and execution